Hills Golf Club: History

 Situated ten kilometers south of central Gothenburg, the 18-hole course, designed by Arthur Hills, opened in 2004.
 At a cost of SEK 175 million it is one of the most ambitions golf projects in the Gothenburg Metropolitan Area, only rivaled by Vallda Golf & Country Club, opened in 2009.

 A victim of the European debt crisis, in 2012 a consortium fronted by former European Tour player Johan Edfors from nearby Varberg bought the club.
 Edfors redesigned six of the holes and the new course was inaugurated in June 2014.

-The Hills course is true to its name and laid out across a rugged landscape through woodland, marshland, forest ridges and rocky outcrops.
-It begins and ends in an enormous, natural amphitheater, with the 1st and 10th tees and the clubhouse all sitting on a huge rocky promontory overlooking the 9th and 18th holes, which are played on either side of a lake.
+The Hills course is laid out across a rugged landscape through woodland, marshland, forest ridges and rocky outcrops.
+It begins and ends in a large natural amphitheater, with the 1st and 10th tees and the clubhouse all sitting on a huge rocky promontory overlooking the 9th and 18th holes, which are played on either side of a lake.

 Golfers Beatrice Wallin, Sofie Bringner, Hanna-Sofia Leijon, Carin Hjalmarsson, Joel Sjöholm, Niclas Fasth and Denmark's Thomas Bjørn have all been attached to the club in various capacities.